Linda-Munarriz/pulseritas-app/README.md

 Our mission is simple: turn bracelets into breakfast.

 Each “Pulserita Corazón” and “Pulserita Power” funds a portion or full breakfast.
 Every sale helps feed someone in need.

 Daira handcrafts each bracelet.
 Linda manages the logistics, finance, and tech.

-Developed with love by Linda Munarriz 💗
-Contact:

-Our mission is simple:
-*Turn bracelets into breakfast.*

-Each “Pulserita Corazón” and “Pulserita Power” funds a portion or full breakfast.
-Every sale helps feed someone in need.

-Daira handcrafts each bracelet.
-Linda manages the logistics, finance, and tech.